National Center for Functional Glycomics: Shotgun glycomics

 The center researches shotgun glycomics techniques in which glycans harvested and purified from various materials such as breast milk and pig lungs.
 Such techniques developed by the center and other glycomics groups can further be applied to tissues to generate an overall glycome of the tissue for research into various diseases such as cancer, inflammation and autoimmune diseases.

 Oxidative Release of Natural Glycans

 The oxidative release of natural glycans technique was developed at the center.
 This process involves household bleach treatment of tissues to release glycans for glycomics.
 The eventual aim of this approach is to make glycomics accessible by a larger community of scientists by the development of tools which are easily available.

 GlycoPattern

 The National Center for Functional Glycomics has developed GlycoPattern, a web-based bioinformatics resource to assist in analysis of glycan array data.
 The GlycoPattern website offers tools and algorithms to discover structural motifs, heatmap visualizations for multiple experiment comparisons, clustering of Glycan Binding Proteins.

-Services

-The National Center for Functional Glycomics offers the following services: